SEND

 SPECIAL NEEDS SUPPORT (SEN SUPPORT or Wave 2)

-Your child may have an Individual Education Plan (IEP) drawn up for them by their teacher and TA.
-This is an ‘in house’ plan which will give a clear view of all support given across school life and consist of two or three small targets to work towards.
-Your child will receive support in the form of a small focused group or one to one , as well as many other opportunities to work on their area of need.
+Within this stage some pupils may have an Individual Education Plan (IEP) drawn up for them by their teacher if they have number of different interventions in place.
+This is an ‘in house’ plan which will give a clear view of all support given across school life and consist of small targets to work towards.

 “How will I know?”